 Here are some factors you’ll want to consider when deciding which type of home to buy:

-- Location and community: A condo or townhouse can make it affordable to live in a more populated, central neighborhood.
-A single-family home may be farther from amenities and require more travel.
+- Location and community.
+A condo or townhouse can make it affordable to live in a more central neighborhood.

-- Lifestyle: If you commute to work every day, then a condo or townhouse may be closer to your job and save you time and money.
-But, if you need more space for kids and pets, then a single-family home might be a better fit.
+- Lifestyle.
+If you commute to work every day, then a condo or townhouse may be closer to your job and save you time and gas money.
+But, if you need more space for your family, then a house would be a better fit.

-- Fees: Condos, as well as some townhouses and single-family houses, require that you pay regular HOA fees.
-These fees tend to be pricier for condos because they cover more expenses, such as maintaining the building exterior.
+- Fees.
+Condos, as well as some townhouses and single-family homes, require that you pay HOA fees.
+These fees tend to be pricier for condos because they cover more expenses, such as maintaining the building.

 The Bottom Line on Buying a Condo vs. Townhouse vs. House